ynashed/bionemo-fw-ea/docs/bionemo/models/geneformer.md

 ## Training & Evaluation:

 ### Training Dataset:
-Single cell expression counts from CellXGene Census used for the direct download of data matching similar criteria to those described in the geneformer publication. limiting cell data to organism=”Homo sapiens”, with a non “na” suspension_type, is_primary_data=True, and disease=”normal” to limit to non-diseased tissues that are also the primary data source per cell to make sure that cells are only included once in the download.
+Single cell expression counts from CELLxGENE Census used for the direct download of data matching similar criteria to those described in the geneformer publication. limiting cell data to organism=”Homo sapiens”, with a non “na” suspension_type, is_primary_data=True, and disease=”normal” to limit to non-diseased tissues that are also the primary data source per cell to make sure that cells are only included once in the download.
 We tracked metadata including “assay”, “sex”, “development_stage”, “tissue_general”, “dataset_id” and “self_reported_ethnicity”.
 The metadata “assay”, “tissue_general”, and “dataset_id” were used to construct dataset splits into train, validation, and test sets.

 The training set represented 99% of the downloaded cells.
 We partitioned the data by dataset_id into a train set (99%) and a hold-out set (1%), to make sure that the hold-out datasets were independently collected single cell experiments, which helps evaluate generalizability to new future datasets.